cdavidmaxey/cdavidmaxey.github.io/_posts/2014-11-06-Sexual-health-Kids-are-creative-when-we-havent-explained-enough.md

 - Books
 style: ".humanbody,.incrediblebody{border-radius:1em}"
 ---
 Kids have lots of questions, and they need parents to provide accurate age-appropriate information.
 These apps and books are resources that you can review to decide if they are appropriate for your child.
+If your child has had unhealthly sexual experiences, discuss these decisions with a mental health professional.

 <h2>Apps</h2>
 <aside class="float right side center">